ByteOverlord/Watch_Quake/README.md

 </p>

 Our team became highly interested in MyOwnClone's quake_watch port and immediately recognized the immense potential that the Apple Watch had for gaming.
 Upon closer examination, we realized that a few adjustments were required in terms of controls and optimizing the game to run in fullscreen mode.
 Our vision was to create a port that not only captured the essence of the original 1996 Quake release but also provided a gaming experience akin to a polished commercial product.
 This initial idea sparked the beginning of the project, and ByteOverlord enthusiastically began refining the different elements of this game port, ensuring every aspect received meticulous attention.

+The primary objective of this project was to demonstrate the remarkable capabilities of the Apple Watch, even when operating in software rendering mode.
+It served as a glimpse into the untapped potential that could be unlocked if we were granted access to the device's GPU.
+Just envision the possibilities that could be achieved with such resources at our disposal.

 ![Photo](https://github.com/ByteOverlord/Watch_Quake/raw/main/README_images/WQ_Photo_2.jpg)